 If you plan to add mushrooms or vegan sausage to the dish, this is a good time to get those chopped and prepared too.
 Once your pasta is done, keep some of the pasta water just in case you need it later to thin out the sauce and help the pasta not stick.
 Heat the vegan butter or oil in a large skillet.

 Add your onions, garlic red pepper flakes!
 One of my favorite things about making this dish is the aroma at this stage.
-Delicious!
+Delicious and enticing!

 Get that Italian bread ready to dip into your healthier vegan vodka sauce!